 It is business as usual in school with petty rivalries and merciless teasing, greeting teachers in a singsong voice, and the class turning into a fish market when the teacher leaves the class momentarily.
 Class topper Aradhana’s notebooks vanish and return days later in a shoddy condition.
 Nobody knows who is behind it and Nanju makes it his business to find the culprit when fingers are pointed at him.
 Mahesh and Nanju, though not quite Holmes and Watson, set out to solve the mystery.
 Do they manage to find the thief who isn’t a thief?
 Read Simply Nanju to find out.
 Continue reading Book review – Simply Nanju by Zainab Sulaiman

 A love story by any another name is still a love story, especially one masquerading as friendship.
 Don’t believe me?
 Read Anuvab Pal’s Chaos Theory, and if you come away thinking they didn’t love each other, I promise I will refund your money for the book (if that isn’t possible you can throw the book at me).
 Mukesh and Sunita meet each other in college and they stick together through decades but not in the way you’d imagine.

 They hover around each other all their lives and mind you, this was an era before the internet, and cellphones became commonplace, when keeping in touch was much harder and people actually wrote letters and made phone calls.
 What bound them together all their life, through different continents and their respective families?
 To find out read the book or watch the play.
 Didn’t I mention?
 It was originally a play which was later adapted into a novel by Pal himself.
 I am dying to see the play and hope they revive it so I can see it in this lifetime.

-Head here to read what I thought about the book.
-Continue reading Anuvab Pal’s Chaos Theory
+Head here to read the review of the book.
+Continue reading Book review – Chaos Theory by Anuvab Pal